Who d’you think you are, a rock and roll star?

 Redditors aren’t happy.

-The streams don’t lie – bands seem to have become an endangered species.
+The streams don’t lie – the band ‘format’ seems to have become an endangered species.
 A development, like Trump presidencies, that feels both startling and utterly predictable at the same time.
 Given how much of media consumption is vertical video by singular, talented and charismatic individuals … how would there still be room for four scruffy individuals making their way up the charts in a knackered van, just grins, tins and a dream?

 Get in the van lads

 Whenever you see footage of the young Beatles, engulfed in the first fires of total stardom, you’re struck by how precarious and precious the whole phenomenon was.
-There’s a particular shot of them playing Shea Stadium, four tiny figures in the middle of a sports field, tiny amps overwhelmed by thousands of screaming fans.
+There’s a particular shot of them playing Shea Stadium, four tiny figures in the middle of a sports field, their under-powered amps overwhelmed by thousands of screaming fans.
 The band format made more sense in the post-war period of new motorways, affordable motoring, and the youthful naivety to drive countless miles from one show to the next.
+Although they were easily the most famous people in the world, the band concept was still working out how to meet the demand for performance and … connection.

 Credit: KPA/Zuma / Keystone